 Managing teens screen time on multiple devices

 The first issue is that devices have got smaller, more personal, more mobile and more connected than ever before.
-With the finding that 10 is the age that most children get their own smartphone, no longer is the home PC the primary way that teens connect with the internet.
+With most children getting their phone around 11, the home PC is no longer the primary way that teens connect with the internet.

 The Internet of Things (IoT) has also meant that gaming consoles and smart devices such as watches can be connected to online communities and social media.